BradleyDickson/WireGuard-on-Edgerouter-x/README.md

 Outside configure mode you should also update the contents of LastSo, created by NewWG.sh.

 The scripts expect configurations in the format used by Mullvad, so a fake Mullvad configuration is included here should you need to build such a file.

+**It is possible to use a NAT address group rather than a single source IP by editing newWG.sh.
+All IP in the group are then routed to wireguard interface.
+I notice, though, that I sometimes have to reboot the router after running newWG.sh when I use NAT group as the source.
+So, you may want to reboot if the wg0 interface seems inactive after running newWG.sh.**